Data Backup Strategy for Small and Medium Businesses

 What are the costs associated with backing up data?

-Backing up data can be a costly endeavor for small and medium businesses.
+Making sure your data is backed up can be a costly endeavor for small and medium businesses.
 The costs associated with backing up data can include the cost of the hardware, software, and services required to store and protect the data.
 Additionally, businesses may incur costs for employee training on how to use the backup system, as well as costs for technical support in the event that something goes wrong with the backup system.

 When you should start to back things up